richorama/AzureArchitectureReference/readme.md

 Notes

+* PaaS only
-* 10 Gbps Ethernet - Connects to Windows Azure services (such as storage and virtual network) and to the Internet
+* 10 Gbps Ethernet
-* 40 Gbps back end, remote direct memory access (RDMA) capable.
-RDMA is only enabled through applications that use the Network Direct interface. (i.e. HPC Pack 2012 R2)
+* 40 Gbps back end, Remote Direct Memory Access (RDMA) capable.
-* To enable RDMA connectivity, the compute intensive instances must run a guest operating system in the Windows Server 2012 or Windows Server 2008 R2 Guest OS family.
-RDMA connectivity is not currently supported in Guest OS versions in the Windows Server 2012 R2 family.
+* RDMA is only enabled through applications that use the Network Direct interface. (i.e. HPC Pack 2012 R2 on Windows Server 2012 or Windows Server 2008 R2.
+NOT supported on the Windows Server 2012 R2)
-* To use multicore instances such as A8 or A9, you might need to increase the cores quota in your Windows Azure subscription.
+* You might need to increase the default cores quota in your Windows Azure subscription
-* Initially availble in selected regions, starting with West Europe.
+* Only available in West Europe.
 (Feb 2014)
-* PaaS only.
-* At this time, A8 or A9 instances cannot be deployed by using a cloud service that is part of an existing affinity group.
+* Cannot be deployed by using a cloud service that is part of an existing affinity group.
 Likewise, an affinity group with a cloud service containing A8 or A9 instances cannot be used for deployments of other instance sizes.

 ### Web Sites